squirrels-analytics/squirrels-analytics.github.io/docs/docs/topics/context.md

 :::tip

-If you wish to use some custom Python function in Jinja, it's possible to do so by setting a context variable to the function!
+If you wish to use a custom Python function in Jinja, it's possible to do so by setting a context variable to the function!
+This is illustrated below:

 In `context.py`: